What It's Like To Breathe Some Of The Most Polluted Air In The World

 Over the years, products like air purifiers, oxygen cans and filtered air masks have flooded the markets.
 Different types of masks are now available.
 Disposable ones cost as low as 15 cents, and reusable ones, which can last about six months, for $28.
 For the fashion-conscious, there are even "designer masks," featuring colorful prints.

-I recently bought my third reusable mask, It's pretty sophisticated, or so I thought.
+I recently bought my third reusable mask.
+It's pretty sophisticated, or so I thought.
 It has head and neck straps, a nose bumper to seal the air and changeable air filters.

 But when I showed my mask to Dr. Vineet Jain, a general physician at Jamia Hamdard Hospital, he wasn't completely convinced of its effectiveness.
 Polluted air can still make its way through the mask, he says.